ableist "on-the-ground" organizers are the performative ones

 the majority of ANTIHEROINE.'s workers and contributors are based in countries of the global minority (white supremacist capitalist western imperialist states).

-our red and black logo was designed by amelie, a Blind queer agender vietnamese-usameriKKKan artist and designer.
+our red and black logo was designed by amelie, a Blind queer agender Vietnamese-usameriKKKan artist and designer.